 How do I know if the Visit Site behaviour is affecting me?

+It is important to note that this prompt will only impact publishers who have existing issues with invalid clicks or if there is a high risk of accidental clicks.
+The first noticeable sign that a site has been affected by the Visit Site behaviour is usually the sudden drop in earnings from Google Ads without their being a corresponding drop in traffic to the site.
 The first noticeable sign that a site has been affected by the Visit Site behaviour is usually the sudden drop in earnings from Google Ads without their being a corresponding drop in traffic to the site.
 There are a few things that can cause this pattern, but the Visit Site behaviour has a particular footprint to look out for: Impressions will be at normal levels, but CTR rate will have dropped considerably.

 Although this is a very strong indicator of a problem, it can be hard to be 100% certain unless you have access to a Google Account Manager or work with a Certified Partner like OKO.
 As there are no warning emails or messages in account, the only other way to be certain is to witness the behaviour for yourself which is not possible without clicking an ad (clicking own ads being something that is against policy).
 Some older guides suggest installing the Google Publisher Toolbar so that you can safely click the ads to diagnose the issue.
 Unfortunately, since the Google Publisher Toolbar was retired this is no longer an option and the Google Publisher Console doesn’t have quite the same functionality.